slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it."*

 Action, not knowledge, leads to success.
-If you are not constantly taking action on the new information that you are learning then it’s just educational porn.
+If you are not consistently applying the new information you're learning, then it's merely educational porn.

 > *"Seek knowledge.
 Knowledge and courage are the elements of greatness.
 Wisdom and strength, eyes and hands.
 Knowledge without courage is sterile."
 -- Balthasar Gracian*